supposedly/joffrey/README.md

 ...
 ```

-`cli.result` will return a namespace consisting only of the default values *until* `cli.prepare()` is called, after which point `cli.result` will contain the result of
+`cli.result` will return a namespace consisting solely of the default values *until* `cli.prepare()` is called, only after which it will contain the result of
-a `cli.parse()` call with the arguments passed to `cli.prepare()`.
-This way (specifically, hiding the `cli.prepare()` call in a command-line-entry-point function) the
+a call to `cli.parse()`.
+This way (specifically, by hiding the `cli.prepare()` call in a function that can only be entered from the command line), the
-application will only act as a CLI program if invoked from the command line, because otherwise `cli.prepare()` and in turn `cli.parse()` will never be called so the files
+application will not attempt to act as a CLI program unless invoked as one; `cli.prepare()` and in turn `cli.parse()` will never be called otherwise, so the other application files
-that need certain CLI values can simply go on using the defaults.
+that need certain CLI values can simply continue using the defaults with no "missing command-line arguments" errors.

 ### Simple CLI
 As an alternative to the full `ergo.CLI` parser, one may use (as mentioned above) a reduced form of it, dubbed `ergo.simple`.
 It works as follows: